asherkraut/DH150/assignment04/README.md

 1. Contextual Inquiry Guide

-Please find my script for this interview here, with an introduction, goals, and contextual questions.
+Please find my script for this interview [here](https://docs.google.com/document/d/1v0RRJNbNWFGiGA1mOn_4-al-XQOZlrdxGuBPMjzd6Ps/edit?usp=sharing), which includes an introduction to the contextual inquiry as a whole, goals for my research, and more.

 2. User Data